 Summer College expects students to conduct themselves with the basic value of honesty and to follow the creed of the University of Mississippi.
-Dishonesty, cheating, or plagiarism, or knowingly furnishing false information to the university are regarded as particularly serious offenses.
-Disruptive behavior in an academic situation, or purposely harming academic facilities are also grounds for academic discipline.
+Dishonesty, cheating, plagiarism, or knowingly furnishing false information to the university are regarded as particularly serious offenses.
+Disruptive behavior in an academic situation, or deliberately harming academic facilities are also grounds for academic discipline.

 Academic Disciplinary Procedures

 In the College of Liberal Arts and in the Schools of Accountancy, Applied Sciences, Business Administration, Education, and Journalism, faculty members handle cases of academic dishonesty in their classes by recommending an appropriate sanction after discussion with the student.
 Possible sanctions include: failure on the work in question, retake of an examination, extra work, grade reduction or failure in the course, disciplinary probation, or suspension or expulsion from the university.
 An appeals process is available to the student.
 To search university policies concerning definitions, offenses, penalties, and grievance procedures visit https://policies.olemiss.edu.